Climate Superfunds to Make Fossil Fuel Companies Pay for Their Damage

 Flood waters destroy motel along river shore in Vermont 2023

 Hardwick, Vermont, USA - July 12 2023: Flooding destroyed a motel on the Lamoille River.
+Vermont wants oil companies to pay for climate change damages.

 Last week, Inside Climate News reported, “The Vermont Legislature Considers ‘Superfund’ Legislation to Compensate for Climate Change.”
 The article begins by noting the weather disaster that hit most of Vermont last summer.“Vermont had just been hit by historic, catastrophic rain storms that left the state swimming in flood damage, with water rising over 20 feet in some areas.
 In Jones’ part of Burlington, a fertile 100-year floodplain perfect for farming, up to 6 feet of water covered the fields.”